kgaurav152/kec-teacher-day-website/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your favorite browser to see your project.

-You can start editing the page by modifying `app/page.js`.
+You can start editing the page by modifying `App/page.jsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.